augustofabianrodrigues/anime-op/docs/architecture.md

 * On the _web component_ an event that needs external data is triggered
   * Due to an user interaction
   * From navigating
-* The triggered event can be 'on-search', 'on-more' or 'on-details'
+* The triggered event can be 'on-search', 'on-more' or 'on-request-details'
 * That event is listened on the _AppView_ on the _Base App_
 * Required data is retrieved from the _API_ and updated for the _web component_